Project Home School

 I will be available for your questions throughout the day :)

-• Email pics of your finished work (must have signature and date visible), and also keep any paper projects for if/when we arrive back to school.
+• Take a pic of your finished work (must have signature and date visible), and upload to our Google Classroom assignment for today.

 • Do not worry if you do not have art supplies.
 All you need is a pencil, paper, and a bit of imagination for the majority of these projects.